 The LSAT’s Reading Comprehension section, with its dense passages drawn from the humanities, the social sciences, the biological and physical sciences, and areas related to the law, might be the most challenging section you’ll face on test day.
 As always, you won’t need prior knowledge of any of the topics you’ll encounter.
 All the knowledge you’ll need to answer the question sets for each passage will be contained within that passage.
-Nothing changes on the digital LSAT—you’ll still need to use the critical reading skills to deduce relationships and draw reasonable inferences from long passages.
-What will change, of course, is how you’ll experience these passages in the tablet format.
+Nothing changed from the paper-and-pencil LSAT to the digital LSAT—you still need to use the critical reading skills to deduce relationships and draw reasonable inferences from long passages.
+What did change, of course, is how you experience these passages in the tablet format.

 [ RELATED: Guide to LSAT Reading Comprehension ]